 Useful in cooking and teas and wonderfully fragrant, verbena is a great garden plant to have around.
-But how do you get more of it?
+How do you get more of it though?
 Keep reading to learn more about common propagation methods for verbena plants.

 How to Propagate Verbena